Student Moot Court Board

 Membership and Selection

-Selection of board members is a competitive process that takes place during the spring term.
+Selection of board members is a competitive process that takes place during the spring term and over the summer.

 Pursuant to the Board’s bylaws, the faculty advisor and the Board assess candidates in three areas: